waldecifreitas20/SIGEQ_API/README.md

 # SIGEQ_SQLIZE_POSTGRES
- An application back-end maked using node-express with postgreSQL database
+ An application back-end made using node-express with postgreSQL database